 Of course, in law there are many specializations and categories, from prosecutor or defense attorney, to tax, corporate, estate, and immigration attorney, among many more.
 For every area where a lawyer might be needed, there is a specialist.

 Criminal justice professionals are hired by law enforcement agencies of all sorts, from federal to local.
 Some criminal justice professionals work in the private sector.
 A strong bachelor’s degree criminal justice degree program prepares students for both.

 Required Skills or Personality Type?

-Criminal Justice and Law is an extraordinary diverse field, with very different working conditions and demands from one specialization to another, so there are a wide range of skills and personality types.
-For law enforcement and corrections, we might expect characteristics such as responsibility, empathy, and compassion, with a healthy amount of skepticism and analytical ability.
+Criminal Justice and Law is an extraordinarily diverse field, with very different working conditions and demands from one specialization to another, so there are a wide range of skills and personality types.
+For law enforcement officers and corrections, we might expect characteristics such as responsibility, empathy, and compassion, with a healthy amount of skepticism and analytical ability.
 Communication skills are also valuable to maintaining safety.

 In areas like Cybersecurity, Forensics, and Criminology, good organization, strong analytical skills, curiosity, and patience are key.
 These can be jobs in which long stretches of hard work seem to yield very little return, and in which small details may reveal much.